abdualdeen/rnamake-portal-frontend/DEV-GIT-GUIDELINE.md

 5. `git merge dev`

+6. Fix any merge conflicts present.

+7. Commit changes to that branch and push.

+8. Create PR on github.
+Make sure that the branch merging is pointed at dev and not main.

 ### Merging a branch back into develop (Only DM):

-1. commit changes to your branch first and push.
+1. Commit changes to your branch first and push.

 2. Switch to the branch you want to merge.

 3. `git checkout dev`

 4. `git merge branch-I-want-to-merge-to-dev`

+5. Commit and push changes.